Archive for the ‘XML Appliances’ Category

 DPBuddy — Tool For DataPower Administrators and Developers

-We're pleased to announce the release of our new product, DataPower Buddy (dpbuddy). "dpbuddy" is a tool for automating administration of IBM WebSphere DataPower appliances.
-The tool supports export/import, file transfer, backup and many other functions.
+We’re pleased to announce the release of our new product, DataPower Buddy (dpbuddy). “dpbuddy” a free command-line tool for automating administration, management and deployment of IBM WebSphere DataPower appliances.
+The tool supports export/import, file transfer, backups and many other functions.

 dpbuddy is implemented as a set of custom tasks for the popular build tool, Apache Ant.